Allen Gellman

 Allen B. Gellman (April 19, 1906 – September 13, 1967) was an American jewelry manufacturer and first sponsor of You Bet Your Life, the radio (and later TV) program hosted by Groucho Marx.
 Gellman was elected to the Horatio Alger Association of Distinguished Americans in 1956.
+He was president of the Elgin American jewelry company.

 Early years and career

 Allen Gellman was born as Adalbert Béla Gellman.
 He emigrated from Hungary to the United States in 1930, aged 24 and became a naturalized citizen on January 11, 1939.
 He worked as a machinist, attended night school, and began manufacturing costume jewelry.

 Gellman and a partner, Joseph Weiss, owned and operated the Illinois Watch Case Company in Elgin, manufacturing compacts and cigarette lighters, and the U.S. Wind Engine and Pump Company in Batavia, making farm equipment.
 In 1941, with the government restricting commercial production in order to allocate material and manpower to war production, Gellman and Weiss needed a government contract.
 Gellman met Henry Garsson in Washington outside a congressman's office.
 When Garsson described his requirements for the manufacture of shells, Gellman agreed to provide the means to fill them.

 Garsson and his older brother, Murray Garsson, had started a munitions contracting business in 1941.
 A Kentucky congressman, Andrew J. May, chairman of the House Military Affairs Committee during World War II, facilitated the Garssons' enterprise.

 After the war, a Senate investigating committee reviewing the Garsson's munitions business discovered evidence that May had received substantial cash payments and other inducements from the Garssons.